karstenw/geosLib/README.md

 # geoPaint to PNG converter

-A bunch of Python scripts to convert [GEOS](https://www.c64-wiki.de/index.php/GEOS) geoPaint images and Photo Album files in the CBM convert format to PNG.
+A bunch of Python scripts to convert [GEOS](https://www.c64-wiki.de/index.php/GEOS) geoPaint, geoWrite, Photo Album and Photo Scrap files in the CBM convert format to PNG for the images and to RTFD, TXT & HTML for the text formats.

 Inspired by [geowrite2rtf](https://github.com/mist64/geowrite2rtf) by [Michael Steil](http://www.pagetable.com/).
 If you haven't seen his  [c64talk](https://www.youtube.com/watch?v=ZsRRCnque2E), go watch it.